monero-project/monero-site/legal/index.md

 <div class="col" markdown="1">
 ### The Monero Project

 The majority of the content on this website, including the Monero logo and our Monero Missive podcast, is released under the  CC BY-SA 4.0 license (the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/)).
 This means that you can copy and redistribute the material in any medium or format, and remix, transform, and build upon the material for any purpose, even commercially.
-However, when doing so you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+However, when doing so, you must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests The Monero Project endorses you or your use.

 ### Other Attributed Items

 Certain logos, such as those for the operating systems and platforms we support as well as those of our sponsors, are copyrighted by their owners.
-The Monero Project does not own these copyrights, and use these logos either with permission or in an unambiguous and unharmful way.
+The Monero Project does not own these copyrights, and uses these logos either with permission or in an unambiguous and unharmful way.
 </div>
 </div>
             </div>